JamesLoyd/Small-Scrips-and-Programs/README.md

 Programming-Challenges-and-Fun
 ==============================

 This is a collection of past comp sci labs that I have found to be fun.
 Also, I have tried to port the HW to other languages.

-All of the programs are licensed under GPL V3.
-(A notice is included at the top of everyone).
+This is free to use if you wish.